Luanne Johns, BS, Finance & Operations Director

 W. David Parker, MSW, LSW, Case Manager, Homeless Outreach Team (HOT)

 David Parker provides direct services to clients as well as his case management experience to team members.
 He works closely with the Vanderburgh County Drug Court, the Stepping Stone Addictions Treatment Center, and the Substance Abuse Council in advocating to homeless about housing for this population.
 His knowledge of the addiction treatment and support resources in the community allows him to better provide information to people wanting help for their addiction.
 David also visits the Rescue Mission Shelter and the United Caring Shelters on a weekly basis and goes on our Friday Outreach trip to the shelters and homeless people in our community.
 David has worked with disadvantaged persons of Evansville for the last eight years.
 Before coming to Aurora, David worked at the Stepping Stone Treatment Center.
 He received his BSW and MSW from the University of Southern Indiana and is a member of NASW.
 He is a licensed Social Worker in both the state of Indiana and Kentucky.

-Natasha Goodge, BSW, Case Manager,Homeless Outreach Team (HOT)
+Natasha Goodge, BSW, Team Lead, PATH

 Natasha Goodge served as an Aurora intern while completing her BSW at USI in 2006.
-Upon completion she began working as a social work case manager at Echo Community Health’s homeless health clinic.
+Upon completion, she began working as a social work case manager at Echo Community Health’s homeless health clinic.
 She has since completed her MSW and left ECHO to complete an internship with the Department of Veterans’ Affairs.
 Natasha received her LSW in 2011 and became a Case Coordinator of Aurora’s Homeless Outreach Team (HOT) in 2012.

-Rose Brummer, BSW, Re-Entry Team Lead, Aurora Re-Entry Program
+Rose Duran, BSW, Re-Entry Team Lead

 Rose Duran joined Aurora in June 2013.
 She started out working on the Homeless Outreach Team and then took the Re-Entry Team Lead position in 2017.
 She provides re-entry services for men and women coming out of incarceration that are homeless or at risk of becoming homeless.
 She works together with clients to identify barriers to a successful transition including, but not limited to, mental/physical health, substance abuse, housing, employment, and education, in addition to identifying network of supports, both natural and created.
 Rose assists the client in working alongside collaborative partners, including service providers, community agencies, families, educational facilities, justice professionals, and victims of crime to overcome these barriers.
 She received her Bachelor of Social Work degree from the University of Southern Indiana in 2013.
 During her undergraduate training, she interned with Aurora’s Homeless Outreach Team, Vision 1505, and ECHO Housing.
 Rose is a member of Holy Rosary Catholic Church and enjoys spending time with her husband and three children.